 One of the reasons this technique is so powerful is that many people are on a bi-weekly pay schedule.
 This means that your partial mortgage payments can fit very nicely into your budget and you’ll never really feel that extra payment being taken from you.

-We’re Giving up Major Travel
+Give up Major Travel

 I already mentioned this to you and I realize it’s one of the things most people wouldn’t be willing to give up.
 But we’ve decided we’re not taking anymore major vacations until the mortgage is paid off.